-- National Food Chains – Panera Bread (free WiFi), Chili’s, Applebee’s, Olive Garden, Longhorn Steakhouse, & more.
+- National Food Chains – Panera Bread, Chili’s, Applebee’s, Olive Garden, Longhorn Steakhouse, & more.

-- Buffets in town include Keene State College’s dining commons and Keene Buffet
+- Keene State College’s dining commons is an all-you-can-eat buffet.

-- Lots of places to get coffee including locally owned coffee houses, Panera Bread, Starbucks (2x), and more!
+- Lots of places to get coffee including locally owned coffee houses, Panera Bread, two Starbucks, a 24-hour Dunkin Donuts, and more!

 - Many local restaurants and chains are open Sundays.